-All monthly bills for services go directly to the IMT support desk for payment, and are then charged back to the department’s cost center and telephone line 5067.
+All monthly bills for services go directly to the IMT Support Center for payment, and are then charged back to the department’s cost center and telephone line 5067.

-All service issues need to be reported to the IMT support desk when necessary.
-The support desk will then handle resolution of the issue.
+All service issues need to be reported to the IMT Support Center when necessary; the support center will then handle resolution of the issue.

 Note: It is NOT the responsibility of IMT to monitor appropriate business usage.

-Once an employee’s employment with the university has been terminated, the department head is to immediately notify the IMT support desk so that the service can be cancelled, or exchanged, if necessary.
+Once an employee’s employment with the university has been terminated, the department head is to immediately notify the IMT Support Center so the service can be cancelled, or exchanged if necessary.

-It is also the responsibility of the manager to inform Human Resources that the employee has university owned property and Human Resources will collect all property of the university before the employee physically leaves the university.
-All calling cards and pagers are to be returned to the IMT support desk.
+It is also the responsibility of the manager to inform Human Resources that the employee has university-owned property, and Human Resources will collect all property of the university before the employee physically leaves the university.
+All calling cards and pagers are to be returned to the IMT Support Center.

-SummaryThe IMT department has the sole responsibility for purchasing or requesting the appropriate cellular and/or radio instrument, pager, or calling card.
+IMT has the sole responsibility for purchasing or requesting the appropriate cellular and/or radio instrument, pager, or calling card.
 Under no circumstances is any employee of the university to purchase any type of instrument or service using university funds.
 This is for tracking and auditing purposes by the actual department, and also by the university.
-After approval is received in writing, the IMT support desk will place an order (if necessary), or supply the user with an instrument that is on hand.
+After approval is received in writing, the IMT Support Center will place an order (if necessary), or supply the user with an instrument that is on hand.

-This policy was approved by President’s Cabinet on September 24, 2001.
+This policy was approved by the President’s Cabinet on September 24, 2001.